vasily-sviridov/practice-latex/README.md

 For Debian:
 `sudo apt-get install texlive-full`

+### Building

+to build a project, you can use ready-made make-scripts:

+For build project:

+`make build`

 ## Contributing
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.